 I’m Mik Scarlet, and I’m disabled.
 I’ve been this way since I was six weeks old, but I started using my wheelchair at the ripe old age of 15.
-One of the things that have always struck me as strange about being disabled is how uncomfortable many people are around the subject of disability and sex.
+One thing that has always struck me as strange about being disabled is how uncomfortable many people are around the subject of disability and sex.

-I think these questions and reactions are to do with a real lack of knowledge and understanding about disabled people and sex.
-And with that in mind, I thought I’d explore some of the more commonly held myths and misconceptions around disability and sexuality.
+I think these questions and reactions relate to a lack of knowledge and understanding about disabled people and sex.
+And with that in mind, I thought I’d explore some of the misconceptions and myths surrounding sex and disability.

 Disabled sex myth 1 – “Disabled people don’t want or need sex”

 Right, let’s have myth number one then, shall we?
 “Disabled people don’t want or need sex.”